zenseact/zmbt-framework/docs/index.md

 - **Quality**: The framework enforces a model-driven approach to testing, ensuring early identification of design inconsistencies and improving overall code quality by aligning testing closely with the system’s architecture from the outset.
 - **Traceability**: Model-driven DSL connects the test script connect with specifications, enhancing the alignment between verification and design objectives.
 - **Readability**: This is evident in the rapid creation and review of test cases, and the use of simple syntax makes the test code easily comprehensible, even for non-C++ engineers.

+!!! warning "Development Status"

+    The project is currently in active development, with core features functional in a prototype state.
+For the initial release, we aim to refine the implementation and address technical debt, including the development of the test runner application, enhanced logging and reporting capabilities, and comprehensive documentation and verification.

+    In the long term, we plan to introduce Finite-State Automata test models that will operate on the same infrastructure as Signal Mapping models.

+    The present documentation reflects the work in progress and is not yet intended for production use.